galya-m/docs/docs/tools/cli/getting-started.md

 ### Creating a new account

-If you don't have an account locally or you want to use a new one to use the `ncli`, create it is very simple, you just need to use the `ncli`:
+If you don't have an account locally or you want to use a new one to use the `ncli`, you just need to use the `ncli`:

 ```
 ncli accounts new